b3llyfish/kingdoms-of-the-hre/docs/steam_description.md

 For a detailed explanation of the changes visit the mod's [url=https://github.com/b3llyfish/kingdoms-of-the-hre/blob/main/README.md]README[/url].

+[h2]Compatibility[/h2]
+This mod changes the definition files of the HRE Kingdom and so whilst unlikely to cause crashes you will see strange behaviour with other mods that either:
+* add or remove duchies to HRE Kingdoms
+* add or remove Kingdoms to the HRE empire (and surrounding empires)

+A compatibility mod has been created for Culture Expanded.
+Subscribe to [url=https://steamcommunity.com/sharedfiles/filedetails/?id=3504921484]this mod[/url] if you are using it.

 [h2]FAQ[/h2]

 [h3]Would you be able to add in [i]some other[/i] Kingdom title?[/h3]